ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 In a multi-region architecture, an application is deployed to different locations where each region runs an identical copy of the application.

-A region is a specific geographical location where you can deploy apps, services, and other IBM® Cloud resources.
-[IBM Cloud regions](https://{DomainName}/docs/containers/cs_regions.html#bluemix_regions) consist of one or more zones, which are physical data centers that host the compute, network, and storage resources and related cooling and power that host services and applications.
+A region is a specific geographical location where you can deploy apps, services, and other {{site.data.keyword.cloud_notm}} resources. [{{site.data.keyword.cloud_notm}} regions](https://{DomainName}/docs/containers/cs_regions.html#bluemix_regions) consist of one or more zones, which are physical data centers that host the compute, network, and storage resources and related cooling and power that host services and applications.
 Zones are isolated from each other, which ensures no shared single point of failure.

 Additionally, in a multi-region architecture, a Global load balancer like [Cloud Internet Services](https://{DomainName}/catalog/services/internet-services) is required in order to distribute traffic between regions.